 Personal trainers provide one-on-one fitness instruction and workout planning for their clients.
 Standards for personal trainer certifications vary.
 Certifications by the American College of Sports Medicine and National Strength and Conditioning Association require a high school diploma, CPR with automated electric defibrillator certification, and passing a certification exam.
-A 2010 survey by the American Council on Exercise reports average salary information for ACE certified personal trainers as $53,323 a year for those working full time, while part time trainers earned $18,650.
-The survey also found that salary of personal trainers increased with their education level.

 Group Fitness Instructor

 While personal trainers work with exercisers individually, group fitness instructors teach group classes.
 These classes may contain individuals from a variety of fitness backgrounds and states of fitness.
 Examples of group fitness classes include Pilates, yoga, water aerobics and general body conditioning.
-The 2010 ACE survey found that full time group fitness instructors earned $47,659 a year, with part time instructors earning $12,451 annually.
-Certification standards vary but are similar to those for personal trainers.

 Fitness instructors are generally certified in the type of exercise that they teach.
 For example, step aerobics instructors have formalized training in step exercise, while yoga teachers go through a very different sort of training.
 The salary for group fitness instructors will be approximately the same as for personal trainers.